PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 This is a :term:`meta-classifier` and it just needs two things: A basic classifier to do the actual classification work and a feature selection object.
-We can simple re-use the object instances we already had.
+We can simply re-use the object instances we already had.
 Now we got a meta-classifier that can be used just as any other classifier.
 Most importantly we can plug it into a cross-validation procedure (almost identical to the one we had in the beginning).